TechMartins72/hydra-stake-protocol/README.md

 - Add check user role by comparing the connected wallet coinPublickKey to the super admin key or the list of admins
 - return list of pool's contract address and their information
 - protocolTVL, total_rewards_accrued, total_stake_withdrawn, total_stAsset_Minted, validAssetCoinType, StakePrivateState, Stake, StakeStatus, stakings, QualifiedCoinInfo, CoinInfo, SCALE_FACTOR, admins, stakePoolStatus, StakePoolStatus

+# ON THE UI

+- I must join and keep the connection to every pool alive to retrieve data and to interact with them
+- On dom load, the dapp must join every pool to retrieve information about the pool: So we loop through the contracts saved on the ledger and map them to the pools name

+# ON POOL CARD

+When user clicks on a pool, the contract of the pool is joined and information about the pool is retrieved and displayed below

+Information about every contract is stored on ipfs, PINATA.

+When a user starts the dapp, they only connect wallet and not join the app yet until they want to display information about a particular pool by clicking on any among in the list or by initiating a transaction